webforj/.github/profile/README.md

-# DWCJ Dynamic Web Client for Java, now becoming webforJ
+# webforJ - Do it all in Java!

+BASIS International's webforJ framework empowers developers to modernize business-critical Java applications for the web, optimizing processes, reducing costs, and minimizing risks – so you can build sleek and scalable Java web solutions.

-See the project's documentation homepage (https://documentation.webforj.com) for details.
+Visit the Documentation (https://documentation.webforj.com) for more details.